 Beyond these highlights of the Big Island of Hawaii, you will find many restaurants, hotels, and other activities to take part in from nature and ocean, to museums.
 This island is calming, adventure – filled, and cultured to the Hawaiian state of mind.
 If you have a chance to head to this beautiful place, it is highly recommended.
 You will be transported into another world.

 Maui is smaller than the big island, ranging around 730 square miles large.
-It populates around 140,000 – 150,000 people and many visitors travel to this site daily, regardless of what season is upon this island.
+It populates around 140,000 – 150,000 people and many visitors travel to this site daily when visiting Hawaii, regardless of what season is upon this island.
 Rain or shine, there will always be adventures to explore.
 Most that head to Maui want the calming winds of the island life with a small percentage of action and that is exactly what Maui provides, while other islands such as Oahu bring the hustle and bustle.
-You can explore the mountaneous areas as well as coastal spots on every square inch of this place.
+You can explore the mountainous areas as well as coastal spots on every square inch of this place.
 There are volcanoes, hiking trails, and surfing areas throughout the thirty-mile range of beaches.

 In fact, Maui has even become a bit of a celebrity in the world of islands.
 People come here for the high luxury hotels, the amazing food and restaurants, and to bathe in the Spiritual and healing energy that exists all over this island.
 You will find the lush trees and forests to be vibrantly green and nurturing to your soul, refreshing your life while you are on vacation.